Wuziyi616/EventCLIP/docs/benchmark.md

 Note that `sbatch_run.sh` calls a `resubmit_failed_job.sh` script inside, which will monitor the job status and resubmit the job if it fails.

--   We provide a script to **submit multiple runs of the same experiment with different random seeds** to slurm.
+-   We provide a script to submit multiple runs of the same experiment with different random seeds to slurm.
-    To use the duplicate-run script [dup_run_sbatch.sh](../scripts/dup_run_sbatch.sh), simply run:
+    To use the script [dup_run_sbatch.sh](../scripts/dup_run_sbatch.sh), simply run:

 ```
 GPUS=$NUM_GPU CPUS_PER_GPU=8 MEM_PER_CPU=5 QOS=$QOS REPEAT=$NUM_REPEAT \